daklik/kafka/node/docs/phase2-gap-analysis.md

 - **Test Coverage**: Back each feature with regression tests that mirror the Java integration suite, reusing or expanding the cross-language fixtures introduced in Phase 1.

 ## 2. Current Node.js Baseline
-- `StreamsBuilder` and `KStream` support stateless transforms, branching, repartitioning, aggregation scaffolding, and materialization helpers.
+- `StreamsBuilder` and `KStream` support stateless transforms, branching, repartitioning, aggregation scaffolding, materialization helpers, stream-table joins, and stream-stream joins with window buffering.
-- `KTable` and `GlobalKTable` abstractions are not implemented; joins and suppress operators are stubs.
+- `KTable` and `GlobalKTable` abstractions are implemented with materialized stores wired into the interactive query layer.
-- Window definitions (`TimeWindows`, `SessionWindows`, `UnlimitedWindows`) are absent, and aggregation flows assume unwindowed processing.
+- Window definitions (`TimeWindows`, `SessionWindows`, `UnlimitedWindows`, `SlidingWindows`) exist for joins and aggregations, and grouping operations expose `KGroupedStream` windowed aggregations with in-memory window/session stores.
-- Topology descriptions report basic node linkage but omit windowed processors, joins, and table metadata.
+- Topology descriptions report basic node linkage but still omit detailed windowed processor metadata and partitioning information.

 ## 3. Step-by-Step Plan